unraid/docs/docs/unraid-os/faq/redeem-license-activation-code.md

 Once your server is up and running:

-1. Login to your Unraid server's webgui. (<http://tower> or
+1. Login to your Unraid server's WebGUI. (<http://tower> or
    <http://tower.local> from Mac by default)
-2. For Unraid 6.10 and newer, Sign in to your Unraid.net account (or [create one](https://account.unraid.net/)) from the top-right of the webgui and select "Redeem Activation Code" and enter the activation code to activate your license.
-For Unraid 6.9 and older, navigate to the Tools -\> Registration page in the webGui and click "Purchase Key."
+2. For Unraid 6.10 and newer, Sign in to your Unraid.net account (or [create one](https://account.unraid.net/)) from the top-right of the WebGUI and select "Redeem Activation Code" and enter the activation code to activate your license.
+For Unraid 6.9 and older, navigate to the Tools -\> Registration page in the WebGUI and click "Purchase Key."
 3. Select the corresponding license you purchased via activation code and enter the activation code in the "Your Activation Code" box to complete the activation process.
 Your registration key will be